 - Heart failure.

-When there is too much electrical activity in the brain, it increases the risk of overloading certain regions of the brain.
+When there is too much activity in the brain, it increases the risk of overloading certain regions.
 If this happens, those affected regions short out like an electrical outlet with too many plugs and stop working.
-While those regions restart the person has a seizure.
+As those regions restart the person has a seizure.
 The more areas affected, the worse the seizure is.
-For someone in alcohol withdrawal, electrical activity is so massive that it can shut down several brain areas and produce full-body “grand mal” seizures, which can be fatal.
+For someone in alcohol withdrawal, activity is so massive that it can shut down several brain areas and produce a potentially fatal full-body “grand mal” seizure.

 - The person will lose consciousness.
 If they are driving, swimming, operating machinery, crossing the street, or are high up when this happens it can be deadly for them and possibly others.